minima-global/minidocs/docs/userguides/usingyournode/terminal_commands.md

 The following commands are available for nodes using the `-megammr` startup parameter (from v1.0.41).

-These can be used alongside the `keys action:genkey` command which generates a new private/public key pair from a random or given seed phrase.
+The following commands can be used alongside the `keys action:genkey` OR `keys action:genkey phrase:"MY SEED PHRASE"` command which generate a new private/public key pair and wallet address from a random or given seed phrase that is independent from the node itself.

 <details>
 <summary><strong>sendfrom </strong><br></br> Send Minima or Tokens from a certain address with a given private key.</summary>